3 Timeless Lessons from The Richest Man in Babylon

 Short-Term Disability Insurance

-The duration of benefits depends on the provider, so it’s important to review your insurance plan to understand what circumstances are covered and the extent of the coverage provided.
+So it’s important to review your insurance plan to understand what circumstances are covered, the requirements for filing a claim, and the extent of the coverage provided.

 Long-Term Disability Insurance

-Own-Occupation V.S Any-Occupation.
+Own-Occupation vs Any-Occupation.

 The Bottom Line